 Giving your teenager an outlet to express their concern and caring is incredibly empowering.
 It can also be very healing.

 “Hate knows no boundaries.
 Through reading these essays every year, we understand students experience deep pain as they face serious, difficult challenges,” says Dahlia Fisher, director of external relations at the Maltz Museum.

 “Their experiences and their ability to stand up and say ‘This happened to me’ is powerful.
 Just like hate is a disease, love is a multiplier.
 When you share your voice and speak up, others will raise their voices, too,” says Fisher.

 From Your Teen for the Maltz Museum of Jewish Heritage, sponsor of Stop the Hate: Youth Speak Out.
 Students in grades 6-12 who live in Northeast Ohio are encouraged to submit a 500-word essay about an event in their own life that has caused them to create positive change in their world.
-Essays for grades 6-10 are due January 9, 2019.
-Essays for grades 11 and 12 are due January 16, 2019.
+Essay submissions for this yearly contest are due in January.